sferes2/sferes2/README.md

 (you can find a pdf for most of these publications on http://scholar.google.com).
 ### 2015
+- Cully, Antoine, Jeff Clune, Danesh Tarapore, and Jean-Baptiste Mouret.
+"Robots that can adapt like animals."
+Nature 521, no. 7553 (2015): 503-507.
+- Nguyen, Anh, Jason Yosinski, and Jeff Clune.
+"Innovation engines: Automated creativity and improved stochastic optimization via deep learning."
+In Proceedings of the Genetic and Evolutionary Computation Conference.
+2015.
+- Maestre, Carlos, Antoine Cully, Christophe Gonzales, and Stephane Doncieux.
+"Bootstrapping interactions with objects from raw sensorimotor data: a Novelty Search based approach."
+In IEEE International Conference on Developmental and Learning and on Epigenetic Robotics.
+2015.
 - Shrouf, Fadi, Joaquin Ordieres-Meré, Alvaro García-Sánchez, and Miguel Ortega-Mier.
 "Optimizing the production scheduling of a single machine to minimize total energy consumption costs."
 Journal of Cleaner Production 67 (2014): 197-207.
 - Ellefsen, Kai Olav, Jean-Baptiste Mouret, and Jeff Clune.
 "Neural Modularity Helps Organisms Evolve to Learn New Skills without Forgetting Old Skills."
 PLoS Comput Biol 11.4 (2015): e1004128.
 - Cully, Antoine, and J-B. Mouret.
 "Evolving a Behavioral Repertoire for a Walking Robot."
 Evolutionary computation (2015).